 Information Forum 2019

-The topic for 2019 Information Forum is autonomous vehicles (AV’s) and why we should be thinking about the oncoming deployment of these vehicles, the first of which we will likely see within the next five years.
+Stakeholders in McLean County should be thinking about the oncoming deployment of autonomous vehicles, the first of which we will likely see within the next five years.

 The coming AV revolution offers substantial benefits for the efficiency and safety of vehicular travel.
-Some benefits include significantly lower accident rates and first and last mile solutions, the latter of which has been a consistent issue for public transit systems in their delivery of services.
-However, while there will be many positive changes associated with AV’s, there will also be challenges such as exacerbating urban sprawl, increasing vehicle miles traveled, creating social equity issues and rapidly changing the transit-oriented workforce.
+Some benefits include lower accident rates and first and last mile solutions, the latter of which has been a consistent issue for public transit agencies.
+However, there will also be challenges with AV's such as exacerbating urban sprawl, increasing vehicle miles traveled, and creating social equity issues.

 During the keynote, you will hear about how Kansas City, Missouri, is collaborating with community, business, academic, and technology stakeholders to integrate ever-evolving technologies to create an open government and improve citizen services and engagement.
 This topic speaks to the core of BN Advantage, our collaborative economic development effort to create a vibrant and sustainable regional economy in Bloomington-Normal and McLean County.